You’ll have an experienced, knowledgeable, and compassionate coach every step of the way.

 Legal Contracts & Escrow

-All surrogacy arrangements require legal planning.
-One of the greatest benefits of our agency is that our director is an attorney specializing in reproductive law.
-Prior to providing you with a surrogate profile, we will conduct a legal evaluation to ensure that the surrogate resides in a state with favorable laws that accommodate your family’s needs.
+One of the key advantages of working with Surrogate Steps is that our director is an attorney specializing in reproductive law.
+Before you are presented with a surrogate profile, we conduct a legal evaluation to ensure that the surrogate resides in a state with favorable surrogacy laws that align with your family’s needs.
+When it comes time to finalize the legal agreements, our director will draft the Gestational Carrier Agreement (GCA) and assist you in securing legal representation for both you and the surrogate.
+Both parties will have independent legal counsel to review and approve the agreement.

 Step 8